A Fertility Scientist Breaks Down Why Sperm Count & Quality Are Declining + What We Can Do About It

 It's no secret that male fertility is on the decline in the Western world.

 For a little background, when it comes to sperm health, it's not just quantity that counts.
 Quality—which refers to the shape (morphology) and mobility (motility)—matters, too.
 Sperm quality also goes beyond these metrics.
 DNA errors in the sperm, problems with the Y chromosome, and, surprisingly, even the endocannabinoid system are all relevant to sperm maturation and health, as well.

-Now, there's a lot of data that indicates both sperm count and quality are declining.
+Now, there's a lot of data that indicate both sperm count and quality are declining.
 One 2017 meta-analysis consisting of 42,935 men—from Western countries including Australia, Europe, New Zealand, and North America—showed that sperm concentration and total sperm count declined by 50 to 60% in the four decades spanning 1973 to 2011.
-Another meta-analysis with 14,947 men across 61 studies suggests that this decline was already occurring as early as the 1930s.
+Another meta-analysis with 14,947 men across 61 studies suggests that this decline was already occurring as early as the 1930s1.

 Moreover, the men included in these meta-analyses were not receiving fertility treatment or otherwise thought to be experiencing fertility challenges; therefore, the men most affected by the factors contributing to declines in sperm quantity were not included.

-It is important to understand this dip and ensure this rate of decline does not continue.
+The good news is that even with this astronomical decrease, sperm counts are still within normal range.
+And still, It is important to understand this dip and ensure this rate of decline does not continue.